gabikakol/ot-exercise/travel-budget-app/documentation/specification.md

     - logs in using the previosuly created username and the corresponding password
     - system informs if the username is not found or the password is incorrect

-### After login
+### After login *(all done)*
-User chooses one of 3 functionalities:
+User chooses one of 4 functionalities:
 1. My trips
-    - redirects to the "My trips" menu
+    - redirects to the "My trips" window
-3. Add new trip
+3. Create new trip
-    - redirects to the "New trip" window
+    - redirects to the "Create new trip" window
+4. User statistics
+    - reditects to the "User statistics" window
-5. Sign out
+5. Log out
-    - back to login menu
+    - redirects back to login menu

-### Creating new trip
+### Creating new trip *(all done)*
 User is asked to input:
 - name of the trip
 - duration (in days)
-- location (optional)
-- picture (optional)

-### Viewing a trip
+### Viewing a trip *(all done)*
 - list of expenses displayed
 - for each expense:
     - name of expense
     - cost
-    - cathegory
+    - category

-### Adding an expense
+### Adding an expense *(all done)*
 User is asked to input:
-- name/description
+- description
+- amount (costs in EUR)
 - cathegory (choose from: groceries, transportation, accommodation, restaurants, bars, cafes, shopping, activities, entertainment, currency exchange comissions, laundry, other)

+### Trip statistics
-- amount (costs in EUR)
+- spent in total *(done)*

-### Statistics of a trip
+- duration of the trip *(done)*
+- spent per day (on average) *(done)*
+- spent each day (displayed in a table)
+- spent per category (displayed in a table)
+- the cheapest and the most expensive item/expense
+- the cheapest and the most expensive category

+### User statistics
+- total number of trips
+- total number of travel days
 - spent in total
-- spent per day (in average)
+- spent per trip on average
-- spent each day (display in a table)
-- spent per cathegory
+- spent per day on average
-- cheapest and the most expensive item/expense
-- cheapest and the most expensive days
+- the cheapest and the most expensive category
-- cheapest and the most expensive cathegory
+- the cheapest and the most expensive item/expense

 ## Further development
 - users interact with each other, for example splitting the costs